Sjors/nado-book/attacks/fake_nodes.md

 There are some existing defense mechanisms in nodes that make it more difficult to use this information.
 For example, if you’re telling a node a bunch of IP addresses, it’s not going to immediately connect to all of them — not only because that would make it too easy to invite a node into connecting to a trap, but also because, most of the time, a node already has sufficient connections.
 It also doesn’t relay all of them, and for those addresses that are relayed, there’s a random time delay.
 So, it makes it very difficult to say specifically which node connects to which node connects to which node.

-These defense mechanisms are added to Bitcoin Core incrementally, often as a defense against eclipse attacks, as we explained in chapter @sec:eclipse.
+These defense mechanisms are added to Bitcoin Core incrementally, often as a defense against eclipse attacks, as we explained in chapter 7.
 Essentially, when people do these types of attacks — probing the network in weird ways — experienced developers and security researchers will look at them and see how they can add something against them.

 In this instance, they added a counter measure.^[<https://github.com/bitcoin/bitcoin/pull/22387>] Normally, when people are acting nice, they’ll connect to you and send you one IP address — namely their own.
 Occasionally, they’ll send you some other IP addresses, but not very frequently — the average node will share an IP address with a peer maybe once every 20 seconds.